snstac/aryaos/README.md

 ![AryaOS Shield](https://aryaos.readthedocs.io/en/latest/media/aryaos_logo-25p.png)

-# AryaOS - An Operating Systems for Modern Situational Awareness
+# AryaOS - The Operating Systems for Modern Situational Awareness

 AryaOS is a Linux-based operating system with a suite of situational awareness tools pre-installed.